Maurice Evans (actor): Career

 In bringing so much Shakespeare to American television in such a short span of time (between 1953 and 1960), Evans was a true pioneer.
 This had never been tried before – at least, not in the U.S. He firmly believed that it was an actor's job to "lead public taste, not to play to public taste".

 Evans brought his Shakespeare productions to Broadway many times, playing Hamlet on the Great White Way in four separate productions for a record grand total of 283 performances.
 He and Dame Judith Anderson starred on Broadway several times in Macbeth.
 Their performances were widely regarded as the definitive portrayals of these characters, although one notable dissenter was Orson Welles, who stated that Evans, as an actor, was "worse than bad – he was poor."

 Evans appeared on Broadway as Hamlet four times, but the productions of the play that he appeared in were consecutive revivals of it – no other actor played Hamlet on Broadway between 1938, when Evans first played him there, and 1946, which marked Evans's last Broadway Hamlet.
-He is very likely the only actor to have accomplished this, so far.

 Personal life

-Although he had taken U.S. citizenship in 1941, Evans had returned to Britain by the end of the 1960s.
-Aside from an infrequent trip to the United States and occasional visits to retired actors in financial need (as a representative of the Actors' Fund, of which he was a longtime trustee), he lived quietly near Brighton.
-He never married, and was survived by a brother, Hugh, of London.
+Although he took U.S. citizenship in 1941, Evans returned to Britain by the end of the 1960s.
+Aside from an infrequent trip to the United States and occasional visits to retired actors in financial need—as a representative of the Actors' Fund, of which he was a longtime trustee—he lived quietly near Brighton.
+He never married and was survived by a brother, Hugh, of London.